orb-lang/helm/doc/md/design/dramatis-personae.md

 Is `thingum` then an actor?
 Sometimes, but not often\.

-What is an isn't an actor is necessarily somewhat subjective\.
+What is and isn't an actor is necessarily somewhat subjective\.
 It may be that we can spell out hard criteria which an actor must fulfill to meet the standard, but it isn't necessary, and will never be sufficient\.

 We haven't talked much about actors, so this is all new information\.
 It is my hope that becoming explicit about this will help us write better software\.

-The first thing is that an actor is *sui generis*, and almost always unique\.
+The first thing is that an actor is *sui generis*, and unique\.
+Some are singletons, some are not: but there must be some distinctive aspect of the actor which gives it personality\.
-We might construct a mock actor for tests, but as a general rule there is going to be on instance of each actor module\.

-I can imagine this admitting of exceptions, but in `helm`, there are not\.

 Second is that an actor **acts**, that is, it does things\.
 It doesn't exist to be acted upon, but to take action; and it doesn't exist primarily to make other objects \(see, not a useless word\!\), although many of them do generate considerable objects and other data\.

+Actors are generally long\-lived, but as we'll see here, that isn't always true in `helm`\.
+But maybe it should be\!
+I think we'll find that we get more out of actors if we clear their state and reuse them, rather than throwing together a fresh one each time they have something to act upon, because this will let us build up more complex relationships with their instance\.

 So, to speak of [espalier](@br:espalier), neither the Grammar nor the Node modules are actors\.
 Both exist to create instances: Grammar makes grammars and